some0necoding/pwman/README.md

 ## Basic Overview

-Passman is a security focused password manager written in C I made for learning purposes some password manager written in c just for learning purposes.
+Passman is a security-focused password manager written in C I made to touch a bit of software security and learn more about it.

 ## Technologies